Skip to main content

 Struggling to pull open a heavy door or draw a bow?
 The hand triggers can convey that tension.
 Had a rough landing as you drive over a hill or a slog through a muddy area?
 You’ll know it.
 This new haptic feedback is a subtle thing that, like the lack of load screens, you’ll soon take for granted.
 You won’t realize how quickly you’ve gotten used to it until it’s not there.

-So far, the special features have been hit and miss.
+So far, the special features have been hit-and-miss.
 Some games are a little too overeager to play with the adaptive triggers, making them physically difficult to play.
 But the handful of games that really take advantage of the controller show just how special it is.
 Returnal, for instance, uses haptic feedback incredibly well, letting you feel every drop of rain or simulating a parasite squirming in your hands.
 Moments like that make the PS5’s experiences unlike anything on the market today.

-A new built-in microphone is less useful in most games but will allow you to briefly chat with friends without a headset.
+A new built-in microphone is less useful in most games, but will allow you to briefly chat with friends without a headset.

 The cost of this new functionality is battery life.
-The DualSense has a rechargeable battery (versus the Series X’s reliance on AA batteries), but we found that charge to drain quickly.
+The DualSense has a rechargeable battery (versus the Series X’s reliance on AA batteries), but we found that charge will drain quickly.
 Charging via the PS5’s USB rarely resulted in a full charge, whether in standby mode or if left on at full power.
 A separate charging stand, provided by Sony, did charge the controller fully.

 PlayStation 4 controllers will work with the PlayStation 5, but only with PS4 games played through backward compatibility.
 Microsoft offers controller cross-compatibility that lets old Xbox One controllers work with the new Xbox.